-Once you spend time with them, the gap starts to show.
-Omega Aqua Terra feels more modern, cleaner, and sportier on the wrist.
-Rolex Datejust feels more classic, more familiar, and easier to recognize across the room.
+Spend real time with them and the gap shows.
+The Aqua Terra feels more modern, cleaner, and sportier on the wrist.
+The Datejust feels classic and familiar, the kind of watch people recognize across a room.

 Omega Aqua Terra Overview